Sheep-y/MarsHorizonMods/ModLoader/Readme.md

 This mod loader does not change save games or game files.
 Since it does not depends on game code, it is expected to be compatible with future game versions.

-## Mod Loader Bridging ##

-This mod loader is *also* a BepInEx plugin and can be loaded by UMM, meaning it can be used to load vanilla mods in those loaders.

-Use only the mod loader dll and Info.json, which can be found in `src`.
-Do *not* replace winhttp and doorstop config.
-Do *not* include `0Harmony.dll`.
-Place this loader and those incompatible mods in a subfolder, away from other mods.

 # Troubleshoot #